sjjjjs/cbtgeek.static/docs/about.md

 layout: LayoutArticle
 ---

-CBT Geek
+# About CBT Geek

-## Slogan:
-"Empowering Global Trade with Technology"
+> Empowering Global Trade with Technology

 ## Mission:
 "To revolutionize cross-border trade by providing cutting-edge technological solutions that streamline processes, enhance efficiency, and drive sustainable growth for businesses worldwide."